MouseProducedGames/WeekendRoguelike/README.md

     * (Co)ordination: How accurately you hit.
 * There is one zombie on the map.
   * The zombie is the 'z' symbol.
+  * The zombie moves directly towards you; this may cause it to run into walls and go nowhere.
-  * The zombie moves randomly; if it moves into your square, it will attack.
+    * if it moves into your square, it will attack.
 * The map is 80x25 (width x length).
+  * The map is generated using a data-driven room and corridor dungeon factory.
+  * Wall tiles block movement; you can squeese through diagonal cracks in the walls.
+  * Line of sight data exists, but sight checks are not yet implemented.
   * There are invisible walls at the edges of the map.